-- 1. Lunch detentions will occur during the student's lunch portion of the lunch period.
-Students may be permitted to join peers during recess. - 2.
+- 1. At ATS, lunch detentions will occur during the student's lunch and recess portion of the lunch period. - 2.
 Lunch detentions will occur during the next available lunch time.

 RECESS DETENTION

 - 1. If a student is assigned a recess detention, the student will report to the main office area for both lunch and the attached, 20-minute recess period. - 2.
 Recess detentions will occur during the next available lunch period and will typically be assigned after a code-of-conduct violation that occurred during recess time.